 2. Putting pests to work… Blatticomposting

-When most people think about composting, they often think about a black dalek style compost bins, or a trio of large wooden containers down at the end of the garden.
+When most people think about composting, they often think about black dalek style compost bins, or a trio of large wooden containers down at the end of the garden.
 But composting is much more than that.
 There are all kinds of methods available to convert organic waste into soil for your garden.

 Blatticomposting is using cockroaches to eat kitchen leftovers.
 Yes, you read that right… cockroaches!